Voting Information for all Delaware Residents

 - Finding your polling place as we get closer to Election Day, you will be able to find your polling place, use VOTE411.

 - ID needed for voting: Identification is required ONLY if you have registered using the National Voter Registration Form and thus did not supply it originally.

 - In that case, the voter must present current identification which includes a current and valid photo ID that shows full name and address.
 If a photo ID cannot be produced, a current utility bill, bank statement, government check, paycheck or other government document that shows full name and address will be accepted.
 Identification is also required the first time you vote in person or with an in-person absentee ballot.

 Absentee Ballot Process

 You may vote by absentee ballot in-person at your County Board of Elections.
 Contact the Board of Elections office to determine when absentee ballots will be available and the hours for voting.
 Be sure to take proof of identity with you when you go to vote.
 In-office voting ends on the Monday before Tuesday election days, November 5 for the 2012 General Election.
-Find a link to your County Department of Elections above.
+Find a link to your County Department of Elections below.

 Polling Place Hours

 Polling place hours are 7:00 am to 8:00 pm.
 If you are in line waiting to vote at closing time, you may cast your vote even if it is done after 8:00 pm.